jobisoft/webext-support/docs/inner-html.md

   });

   document.getElementById('configs').appendChild(message);
 ```

 This approach avoids both `innerHTML` and inline event handlers, ensures safe text insertion, and cleanly separates structure from behavior.

 ## Safely inserting external markup with DOMPurify

-In some cases, an extension may need to display **externally sourced or user-generated HTML**—for example, when rendering message previews or feed entries.
+In some cases, an extension may need to display **externally sourced or user-generated HTML**, for example, when rendering message previews or feed entries.
 In such situations, using `innerHTML` directly is unsafe, because it allows potentially malicious HTML or script content to be injected into the page.

 To handle this scenario safely, the recommended approach is to **sanitize the markup first using [DOMPurify](https://github.com/cure53/DOMPurify)**, and then insert the sanitized content using `insertAdjacentHTML()`.